alex-courtis/way-displays/README.md

 # Usage

-Run `way-displays` once with no arguments after your wayland compositor has been started, which will start a server.
+Start the `way-displays` server by running once with no arguments after your wayland compositor has been started.

 It will remain in the background, responding to changes, such as plugging in a display, and will terminate when you exit the compositor.

 It will print messages to inform you of everything that is going on.

-You can interact with `way-displays` via the [command line](#command-line-configuration)
+You can interact with the server via the [command line](#command-line-configuration)

 # What Is Preferred Mode?